 3. California Institute of Technology

-The California Institute of Technology is better know as Caltech for one reason: a 125 year tradition of leading the frontier of science, engineering, and technology.
-Located in Pasadena, California on a 124 acre campus, Caltech is a private, doctorate granting, research university known best for its mission to expand knowledge and improve society for all.
+The California Institute of Technology is better known as Caltech for one reason: a 125-year tradition of leading the frontier of science, engineering, and technology.
+Located in Pasadena, California on a 124-acre campus, Caltech is a private, doctorate-granting, research university known best for its mission to expand knowledge and improve society for all.
 As Students must have strong academics to even be considered for the rigorous programs within its Computing + Mathematical Sciences program.

-Caltech not only offers computer science as a major but also a a minor.
-Both options require students to understand the complex interworkings of the field with courses including: programming principles, distributed systems, networking, graphics, robotics, machine learning, databases, and algorithms.
-Students may participate in the Meeting of the Minds event, SURF (Summer Undergraduate Research Fellowships) program and a capstone project to gain research opportunities and real world, hands on experiences.
+Caltech not only offers computer science as a major but also a minor.
+Both options require students to understand the complex interworkings of the field with courses including programming principles, distributed systems, networking, graphics, robotics, machine learning, databases, and algorithms.
+Students may participate in the Meeting of the Minds event, SURF (Summer Undergraduate Research Fellowships) program, and a capstone project to gain research opportunities and real-world, hands-on experiences.